Air Fryer Crab Rangoon

 What is Crab Rangoon?

-Crab rangoon, or crab puffs, is a popular appetizer served in Chinese restaurants throughout the United States.
-They are made with wonton wrappers folded around a mixture of cooked crab meat, cream cheese, herbs, and other flavoring and then deep-fried to a crispy golden brown.
-They are delicious as-is, but traditionally, they are dipped in a sweet and sour sauce.
+Crab rangoon is a popular appetizer served in Chinese restaurants throughout the United States.
+They are made with wonton wrappers folded around a mixture of cooked crab meat, cream cheese, herbs, and other flavoring, and then deep-fried to a crispy golden brown.
+Crab rangoon is delicious as-is, but traditionally, they are dipped in a sweet and sour sauce.

 Ingredients for crab rangoon labeled and separated into bowls.